 - Cueable Local show only those clips that are in the same video format that the server is operating in and are stored on the local media drive. - All Local show all clips that are stored on the local media drive.
 Clips that are not in the same video format that the server is operating in are displayed, but cannot be loaded. - Remote show only those clips that are located on a remote server.
-You cannot load clips from a remote server into channel transports on your local server. - Local & Remote show all clips that are stored on the local media drive and on remote servers.
+You can only load the clips from a remote server that is on the same network and operating in the same video format.
+Remote servers appear as folders in the Clip Library. - Local & Remote show all clips that are stored on the local media drive and on remote servers.
 See above for restrictions on remote servers.